Find the Best Car Dealerships

 Major World offers new and used Dodge, Chrysler and Jeep models across multiple dealerships in the New York City surrounding area.
 It provides a full range of services including financing and vehicle servicing.

-- New vehicles: Most dealerships have an inventory of hundreds of new vehicle models to choose from.
+- New vehicles: Most dealerships have an inventory of hundreds of new vehicle models to choose.
 Dealerships are the best option for consumers looking for variety, both in model and vehicle features.

-- Used vehicles: Unless the dealership specifically sells only used vehicles, most new vehicle dealerships sell pre-owned and certified pre-owned vehicles in addition to their new-car stock.
-Certified pre-owned vehicles are vehicles that have gone through manufacturer’s testing to ensure they still meet original requirements.
+- Used vehicles: Unless the dealership specifically sells used vehicles, most new vehicle dealerships sell pre-owned and certified pre-owned vehicles in addition to their new-car stock.
+Certified pre-owned vehicles are vehicles that have gone through the manufacturer’s testing to ensure they still meet original standards.

-- Online inventory: Almost all dealership websites include an online list of their inventory.
-Inventory lists are typically categorized into new and used sections and have multiple filters that can be applied such as price range, make, model and features.
+- Online inventory: Almost all dealership websites include an online list of their stock.
+Inventory lists are typically categorized into new and used sections and have multiple filters that can be applied; such as price range, make, model and features.

 - Pre-approval: Interested buyers can visit a dealership’s website and fill out an online application to get pre-approved for a loan.
 This is a quick way to get a quote for consumers who are comparing the dealership’s financing options with their bank or other financial institutions.